Managing Relationship Stress for Couples

 - Be ready for disagreements.

-It's natural to be easily irritated right now.
-During times of greater stress, couples can be more likely to argue.
+During times of stress, couples can be more likely to argue.
 When that happens, listen to what your partner is saying.
 Try to understand their concerns and feelings.
 When it's your turn to talk, take a moment before you speak.
 If you feel yourself getting angry or upset, give yourself more time and take a few deep breaths before you react.

 - Give each other space.

-When you or your partner needs some time alone, you can find ways to do that even if you can't leave the house.
+You or your partner may need some time alone.
 Use headphones to listen to music, a podcast, or a book.
 Or find a quiet spot away from others to read a book or do a puzzle.

 - Try new things together.